NabsCodes/blog-card-component/README.md

 # Challenge Description

 In this challenge, I built a Blog Card Component.
-This challenge was perfect for me as I've been learning CSS and wanted to take your CSS skills to the next level by building something new and beginner-friendly.
+This challenge was perfect for me as I've been learning CSS and wanted to take my CSS skills to the next level by building something new and beginner-friendly.

 # Difficulty Level